DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/general/prompting-guidance.md

 Effective prompting is essential for leveraging the full potential of large language models (LLMs).
 By crafting thoughtful, specific, and context-aware prompts, you can achieve higher-quality outputs and streamline workflows.
 This guide provides practical guidance and strategies to enhance your prompting skills.

+As an LLM has been trained on almost the entirety of the internet,  it can generate content about many different topics.
+The intention for your prompt is to give the LLM enough information so it can contextualise it's answer appropriately and to provide it useful instructions to detail how it should respond.

 ## General Principles

 ### Be Specific and Verbose

 - Ambiguous or overly brief prompts can lead to unpredictable or generic responses.
-Provide clear instructions, context, and examples when applicable.
+	- Provide clear instructions, context, and examples when applicable.
 - Include details about the format, tone, or structure of the desired output.
-For instance, instead of asking, _"Summarize this text,"_ say, _"Summarize this text in bullet points focusing on key events and their impacts."_
+	- For instance, instead of asking, _"Summarise this text,"_ say, _"Summarise this text in bullet points focusing on key events and their impacts."_

 ### Encourage Step-by-Step Reasoning

-- To enhance logical reasoning or complex tasks, explicitly ask the LLM to "think step by step."
+- To enhance the output for logical reasoning or complex tasks, explicitly ask the LLM to "think step by step."
 For example:
-    - _"Analyze the pros and cons of this decision step by step."_
+    - _"Analyse the pros and cons of this decision step by step."_
     - _"Break down the steps needed to achieve this goal."_
-    - Coding specific example: _"Before you fix this issue, think step by step and come up with a plan. consider the whole of the codebase before making any changes."_
+    - Coding specific example: _"Before you fix this issue, think step-by-step and come up with a plan. consider the whole of the codebase before making any changes."_
 - This approach improves the coherence and depth of the response.
+- Most content the LLM has been trained on will not look like this.
+Meaning explicitly stating you want a step-by-step reasoning will enhance the response.

 ### Avoid the Lazy Doom Loop